javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/dependencies.md

 # dependencies

-> Enforce allowed dependencies between **[elements](../setup/elements.md)** in your project.
+> Enforce dependency constraints in your project.

-`boundaries/dependencies` is the canonical rule for restricting dependencies between [elements](../setup/elements.md).
+`boundaries/dependencies` is the canonical rule for restricting dependencies.
 This page documents the specifics of this rule, such as its options, error messages, and examples.

-:::info[Rule configuration]
+:::info
-The shared configuration format for rules — the `rules` array, `allow`/`disallow` policies, [selectors](../setup/selectors.md), and custom message templates — is documented in **[Rules Configuration](../setup/rules.mdx)**.
-Read that page first to learn how to configure this rule.
+This page focuses on how to configure the `boundaries/dependencies` rule options.
+You should read the [Classification](../classification/classification.md), [Selectors](../selectors/selectors.md), and [Policies](../policies/policies.mdx) sections to understand how to define your architecture, select dependencies, and configure policies and custom messages.
 :::

 ## Rule Details

-This rule evaluates dependencies between elements.
+This rule evaluates dependencies.
 By default it checks only local-origin dependencies to known, non-internal targets.
-A dependency is skipped when its target is external or core, when its target element is unknown, or when it is internal to the same element.
+A dependency is skipped when its target is external or core, when its target is unknown, or when it is internal to the same element.
 Use `checkAllOrigins`, `checkUnknownLocals`, and `checkInternals` to broaden coverage.

-When a dependency is evaluated, the rule decides whether it is allowed or disallowed by matching it against your `rules`.
-Rules are processed in order, and the last rule that matches wins.
-Inside a single rule, `disallow` is evaluated before `allow`.
+When a dependency is evaluated, the rule decides whether it is allowed or disallowed by matching it against your `rules`, which contains the policies.
+Policies are processed in order, and the last policy that matches wins.
+Inside a single policy, `disallow` is evaluated before `allow`.

 ## Options